Taylormade Stealth 2 Driver Review

 Taylormade added more carbon to the Stealth 2 to save weight so they could move it around for better forgiveness, distance, sound, and feel.
 They’ve also done a nice job upgrading the cosmetics.
 The same colors, but in high gloss so they “pop” more.

 The original Stealth was/is a great driver – I own it because it made me, a mediocre driver at best, into an effective driver of the golf ball.
-Which, made the WHOle game much easier for me.
+Which made the whole game much easier for me.

 Taylormade took all the good from the Stealth, made it gooder(yep, that’s a word), and called it Stealth 2.